bhanudagar/Startup-Funding-Case-Study/README.md

 1. Find out what type of startups are getting funded in the last few years?
 2. Who are the important investors?
 3. What are the hot fields that get a lot of funding these days?

+### Note :
+You can download the dataset from here -> https://drive.google.com/open?id=1UaWCHLBZpxCmTSrmQQ5RXM5OMay17z8V

+# Case Study 1
+In case study 1, we have quite simple scenarios based on different situations that a startup would face while finding an investor.

+# Case Study 2
+Case study 2 contains much more detailed analysis of the dataset.
+In this case study, I have taken real world scenarios.

+I have first analysed the dataset based on the location.
+If location does not work, then I have analysed the dataset further on the basis of Investors who have invested most number of times.

+But now, there can be a case when the invesrtor has invested in the same startup multiple times, so I filtered the investor who has invested the most in different startups.

+After all this, I further filtered the results on the basis of types of Funding (Crowd funding, seed funding etc.,).

+Now, finally, I found out the top 5 investors who have invested in different startups and whose best-suited investment type is Private Equity.